rosevoul/rec-ml-notes/docs/index.md

 I’ve shipped end-to-end ML systems, from data pipelines and modeling to deployment, monitoring, and iteration, with direct ownership of production metrics.
 In recent work, I owned multiple production ML systems that drove measurable lift in engagement and tens of millions in incremental revenue.

-## Areas of Interest

-- Ranking, retrieval, and recommendation
-- Representation learning at scale
-- Offline and online evaluation
-- ML infrastructure and lifecycle design
-- Robustness, failure modes, and responsible ML
-- Generative and agentic modeling in decision pipelines

 <a id="selected-technical-notes"></a>
 ## Selected Technical Notes